jenkinsci/packaging/installtests/README.md

 ## Installation Scripts

-We have installation scripts for the core distro types (RPM, Debian pkg, SUSE RPM, which will create a working Jenkins with JDKs, etc + curl for testing.
+We have installation scripts for the core distro types (RPM, Debian pkg, SUSE RPM, which will create a working Jenkins for testing.
 THESE MUST RUN AS ROOT OR IN SUDO MODE in the container (the sudo images above achieve this).

 Usage:

-* sudo centos.sh /path/to/rpm/package.rpm
 * sudo suse.sh /path/to/suse/package.rpm
 * sudo debian.sh /path/to/debian/package.deb